millom/PersonRegister/README.md

-# PersonRegister, a simple project for learning Git from Visual Studio
+# PersonRegister, a simple project for learning GitHub and Git from Visual Studio